Meet Nala - a direct recipient of lifesaving HASN funds.

 AGPR found a wonderful foster home for this big guy, but they needed to find a trainer willing to help him with his manners.

-This grant was able to provide big ol' Amos with behavioral support, which helped him find a forever family.
+This grant was able to provide big ol' Amos with behavioral support, which helped him find his loving forever family.